-Code-of-Conduct-Distribution-and-Training-Procedure-Clean-20230721.pdf (Isre.org)
+10.5-Code-of-Conduct-Final-2021.pdf (lsre.org) Code-of-Conduct-Distribution-and-Training-Procedure- Clean-20230721.pdf (lsre.org)

 Element 2 - Compliance Leadership and Oversight - The designation of a Compliance Officer and a Compliance Oversight Committee that is charged with the responsibility and authority of operating and monitoring the Corporate Compliance Program to make sure that it is implemented, monitored, and revised, as appropriate in an effective manner.
-(See "STRUCTURE OF LRE CORPORATE COMPLIANCE PROGRAM," Sections LRE Compliance Officer and LRE Compliance Oversight Committee, pp. 9-10.)
+(See "STRUCTURE OF LRE CORPORATE COMPLIANCE PROGRAM," Sections LRE Compliance Officer and LRE Compliance Oversight Committee, pp. 9-11.)

-See LRE Policies or Procedures: 9.1-CC-Plan-20230721.pdf (Isre.org)
+See LRE Policies or Procedures: 9.1-CC-Plan-20230721.pdf (lsre.org) Compliance-Auditing-and-Monitoring-Procedure-Clean- Reviewed-20230721.pdf (Isre.org) Compliance-Oversight-Committee-Procedure-CLEAN- 20230721.pdf (Isre.org)

-Compliance-Auditing-and-Monitoring-Procedure-Clean-

-Reviewed-20230721.pdf (Isre.org)

-Compliance-Oversight-Committee-Procedure-CLEAN-

-20230721.pdf (lsre.org)